-The Moore Undergraduate Research Apprentice Program (MURAP) at the University of North Carolina-Chapel Hill is a paid summer fellowship for undergraduate students (rising juniors or seniors) in the humanities, social sciences, or fine arts into PhD programs and faculty positions in U.S. colleges and universities.
-A program of the Institute of African American Research, MURAP seeks to increase the number of individuals holding faculty positions within the academy who are from underrepresented racial and ethnic groups.
+The Moore Undergraduate Research Apprentice Program (MURAP) at the University of North Carolina-Chapel Hill is a paid summer fellowship designed to foster the entrance of talented students from diverse backgrounds within the humanities, social sciences, and fine arts into PhD programs and faculty positions in U.S. colleges and universities.
+A program of the Institute of African American Research, MURAP seeks to increase the number of individuals holding faculty positions within the academy who are from diverse racial and ethnic groups.
 The program serves the related goals of providing scholarly role models for youth and structuring campus environments so that they will be more conducive to improved racial and ethnic relations.
 MURAP aims to achieve its mission by identifying and supporting students of great promise and helping them to become scholars of the highest distinction.